-For ON/OFF (non-proportional) cranes the crane control module contains only the limiting system control board.
-It is a single printed circuit board enclosed in a rugged, sealed housing.
+The crane control module contains the proportional valve driver and the limiting system control.
+It consists of a single printed circuit board enclosed in a rugged, sealed housing.
 Status LEDs are located on the circuit board to aid in troubleshooting.